Craig Chalquist, PhD, PhD

 To accomplish all this, wisdom must go outside.

-The traditional Jungian side of the wisdom house (to use them as one of many examples), has been particularly resistant to doing this.
-Fights about who belongs in Jung’s lineage, who doesn’t, and who trained with whom.
+The traditional Jungian side of the wisdom house (to use them as one of many examples) has been particularly resistant to showing up.
+Fights about who belongs in Jung’s lineage and who doesn’t.
 Condemnation of any kind of advocacy or activism as inflated rescuing or acting out.
 Self-development as a panacea for cultural change.
 I had to teach Gnosticism privately to analyst candidates because their institute wouldn’t allow it from anyone who wasn’t a Jungian analyst.
 In a depth psychology program that eventually went under, I was replaced by an analyst who didn’t know how to teach.
-More recently, I was told that discussing American politics during my Jungian online course was too political.
-None of this was personal: other depth instructors have similar tales to tell.
+More recently, I was told that discussing American politics during my online Jungian course was too political.
+None of this was personal: other depth instructors have similar obstacles to deal with.

-All these creatives are dancing with Pronoia, goddess of foresight and sister to Sophia.
-Her name means “before mind,” just as her archetypal sister Sri Lalita preceded and created Triumurti, the three big gods that run the cosmos, in some Hindu tales.
-Her name means “She who plays.”
+All these creatives are dancing with Pronoia.
+She is like her archetypal sisters Sophia, Athena, Nuwa, Saraswati, White Buffalo Calf Woman, Star Woman, Hellenistic Isis, Ma'at, Nzambi, and Sri Lalita, the goddess who preceded and created Triumurti, the three big gods who run the cosmos, in some Hindu tales.
+Lalita's name means “She who plays.”